An-dy1/whats-that-dog/README.md

   - is my Guest data modeled appropriately?
 I'd argue that having the plusOne details part of the Guest objects makes sense, as you wouldn't ever have a plus one without a Guest - is that right?
   - I'm breaking out some of the HTML from the RsvpComponent into a separate component.
 Is there something I should do by convention or organizationally to make that kind of parent-child relationship clear?
 And even before that, should I make a new component file to store it, or just a function that returns HTML in the parent component itself?
   - I'm running an axios request outside of useEffect - is that bad, because it's a side effect?
+- How many state objects are too many?
+When to combine several pieces of state into a single object, vs several separate ones